shieldgenerator7/CreatureCombat/CreatureCombatWyl.md

 Complex keywords.
 Some keywords are complex to make up for the lack of passives in this game.
 If a keyword has an activatable component to it, then it is only accessible through the specified trigger.
 For example, Flying only triggers when the battle resolves.
 You may not activate this effect manually.

+General note for triggering events: abilities can be triggered by other abilities, player actions, and moments starting in the same zone as the creature.
+Creatures cannot interact with creatures in other zones.
+Moments can only happen in the battle zone.
+Special rare abilities that can be activated in the rest zone don’t trigger anything, because they don’t make a moment.
+Abilities can only be activated inside a moment (except the special rare resting zone abilities).
+For clarification, the following each create a moment: battle beginning, battle resolving, battle ending.
+The individual steps of the rest process do not create moments.

 ## Moments

 Each player’s turn is a “moment”.
 Its like a turn in DnD, it’s a very small amount of time in which a lot can happen.
 It’s also similar to a stack in MtG, but it works differently.